verbb/formie/docs/get-started/upgrading-from-v1.md

 We've removed `enableGatsbyCompatibility` as it is no longer required.

 ## Removed Controller
-The `formie/csrf/*` actions have been removed.
+The `formie/csrf/*` actions have been removed (previously deprecated).
 If you relied on these to refresh the CSRF token for your forms, refer to the [docs](https://verbb.io/craft-plugins/formie/docs/template-guides/cached-forms) for the updated controller and code.

 ## GraphQL